VickySekhon/VickySekhon/README.md

         This was an enjoyable project I worked on over 2 weeks.
-I learned fundamental HTML elements and have become familiar with advanced CSS design elements to the extent that I am confident in my abilities to use HTML and CSS for website development.
+I learned fundamental HTML elements and have become familiar with advanced CSS design elements to the extent that I am confident in my abilities to use HTML and CSS for static web development.
       </p>
       <a href="https://ibb.co/TbdZGdB"
         ><img